 What if my child or teen won’t talk?!

 This happens.
 Don’t worry, it’s pretty common and natural.
 If you were a tween or teen and were brought to a total stranger and told you were supposed to talk to them for an hour, would you say, “Sure!”
 Maybe not.
 Oftentimes the first few sessions the child does not wish to participate or feels uncomfortable.
 When this happens, we usually try something like taking a walk while we chat or playing a game (I have games for varying energy levels!)
 Typically, as an adolescent grows more comfortable, he or she will begin participating.

-Feel free to get in touch to determine if I am a good therapist fit for work with your child or teen.
+Feel free to get in touch to schedule an appointment (in-person for via video) for your child or teen.